dotlang/language/doc/RFE.md

 Call of dispose is one of those implicit things in the language.
 So shall we force user to do that?
 If any binding has a function in the form of `dispose := (x: Type) -> ...` it must be called before function exit.
 But it will make it difficult to write functions with multiple exit points.

+N - How/when should we call dispose for a binding/channel?
 This is similar to how Rust manages resources. http://blog.skylight.io/rust-means-never-having-to-close-a-socket/ How/when is a resource like file or socket freed/closed?